-This warranty will be in effect from the date of delivery to the first retail consumer or the date the product is first put into use, whichever occurs first and for a period of:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for a period of:

-- 1. Twenty four (24) CONSECUTIVE MONTHS, for private, recreational use. - 2.
-FOUR (4) CONSECUTIVE MONTHS for commercial use owners.
+- 1. Twenty four (24) CONSECUTIVE MONTHS, for private, recreational use, except for the deck and hull fiberglass structure that are covered for SIXTY (60) CONSECUTIVE MONTHS. - 2.
+FOUR (4) CONSECUTIVE MONTHS for commercial use, except for the deck and hull fiberglass structure that are covered for TWELVE (12) CONSECUTIVE MONTHS.
 A personal watercraft is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
 A personal watercraft is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.